 An email went out recently to all interested people, where I called out for volunteers, exhibitors and possible sponsors.
 In an effort to increase what we could offer, I also applied to various grants, writing proposals and creating budgets for confirmed venues and exhibitors.
 I’ve been able to scroll through pictures from last year’s amazing event, from shows, to games and even feedback forms written by people of all ages.
 I can’t wait to attend the 2020 festival, where I can get involved in exhibitions I never knew existed before this internship.

 In the last week, because of recent events with COVID, I have been working at home, updating the website and designing new business cards.

-The time working for TechExeter was a great additional experience for me.
-I wasn’t a Tech guy at all to be honest, but that made it even more interesting for me.
-Kris was very patient with me and took the time to explain me everything.
-I always felt very welcomed and really enjoyed the time here.
+My time working for TechExeter was a great experience for me.
+I was able to develop my photoshop skills and see the behind the scenes of Event Organisation.
+I always felt very welcomed and really enjoyed my time here.

 A big Thank You to the whole DigitalExeter and TechExeter team!

 Join us at Exeter College, where we are engaging Exeter College students about the industry and making them aware of opportunities here in the South West.
 There will be three industry speakers presenting information about their job and their experience within their industry: